cnapy-org/CNApy-guide/manuscript.md

 This is the user manual of CNApy.
 CNApy is a graphical interface for the modelling and analysis of metabolic networks on the basis of constraint-based (stoichiometric) modeling approaches.
 It allows

-- the import/export of SBML models
+- Importing/exporting  SBML models
-- creating COBRApy/CNA models
+- Creating COBRApy/CNA models
-- linking a graphical representation to the model data
+- Linking a graphical representation to model data
-- convenient exploration and  editing of the model
+- Convenient exploration and editing of the model
-- model analysis with standard and advanced constraint-based methods
+- Model analysis with standard and advanced constraint-based methods, and
-- and saving everything as a CNApy *.cna project
+- Saving everything as a CNApy *.cna project

 The methods provided for model analysis (some of them are part of CNApy but most are functions from CNA and COBRApy) include: